kwaiidoesthings/jason.github.io/_pages/about.md

   - /about.html
 ---

-👋 Hello, my name is Jason and i am currently an Undergraduate student at Miami Dade College.
+👋 I am currently an Undergraduate student at Miami Dade College.

 📚 My passion is in Machine Learning Models for cyber defense purposes.